 An internship with the Denver Kids Development Team provides the opportunity for hands-on learning and work experience with a leading local educational/youth development nonprofit organization.
 As an intern, you will work closely with the Development Department to provide support in all aspects of development:

 - Assist Development Department in the planning and execution of fundraising and donor cultivation events

 - Researching and soliciting in-kind donations relevant to event needs

 - Assisting with the ordering, coordinating, and assembling day-of event materials

 - Maintaining and improving the Denver Kids electronic donor database in DonorPerfect Online

 - Managing database reporting for analysis and donor recognition

-- Supporting cultivation efforts and learning to establish strong relationships with donors
+- Supporting cultivation efforts that help establish strong relationships with donors

 - Researching funding opportunities

-Up to 16 hours/week flexible within Monday-Friday schedule.
-We are seeking interns September 2017 through December 2017 as well as January 2018 to May 2018.
+Hours range from 8 to 16 hours/week, flexible within Monday-Friday schedule, with some possible weekend opportunities.
+We are seeking interns starting July 2019, though interns are welcome to apply on a rolling basis.
 This unpaid internship opportunity is flexible depending on candidate needs and will be open until filled.
-Parking and/or public transit expenses will be reimbursed up to $70 per month at the downtown office.
-Once trained, opportunity to work from home is negotiable.
+Parking is free at our South Acoma Street location, but any other necessary parking/public transit expenses will be reimbursed up to $70 per month as needed.

 All internships are part-time with no financial compensation, but are a learning opportunity.
 Academic credit is available.